simplexidev/sdevlibs/CONTRIBUTING.md

 # Contributing to LibUISharp

-For starters, thank you for taking the time to contribute to this project.
+For starters, thank you for taking the time to at least consider contributing to this project.
 We try to create a stable project, fix bugs and add features continuously, and without your help, it wouldn't be possible.

 ## Getting started

 ### Check out the Roadmap

-If there is a bug or a feature that is not listed in the [issues](https://github.com/tom-corwin/LibUISharp/issues) or there is no one assigned to the issue, feel free to fix/add it!
-Although it's better to discuss it in the issue or create a new issue for it so there is no confilcting code.
+If there is a bug or a feature that is not listed in the [issues](https://github.com/tom-corwin/LibUISharp/issues) or there is no one assigned to the issue, feel free to add/fix it!
+Although, it's generally best to discuss it in the issue or create a new issue for it so there is no confilcting code.

 ### Writing some code!